 This article focuses on the illegal occupation of public buildings for residential purposes in Italy that occurs outside any explicit political framework

 This paper addresses the role of illegal actors and practices in urban governance in the Italian context, using urban regime theory as the theoretical frame of reference.
-The research centres on the analysis of two case studies in the city of Rome.
-It shows the existence of two shades of ‘grey urban governance’.

 This article deals with housing illegality/informality in Italy, where it represents an established aspect of urban development.
 It presents a case study focused on Desio, a town close to Milan in northern Italy.
 Here housing illegality occurs by virtue of the well‐established presence of a mafia‐type criminal organization (the ‘Ndrangheta).